Formal methods: Automated proof

 Some automated theorem provers require guidance as to which properties are "interesting" enough to pursue, while others work without human intervention.
 Model checkers can quickly get bogged down in checking millions of uninteresting states if not given a sufficiently abstract model.

 Proponents of such systems argue that the results have greater mathematical certainty than human-produced proofs, since all the tedious details have been algorithmically verified.
 The training required to use such systems is also less than that required to produce good mathematical proofs by hand, making the techniques accessible to a wider variety of practitioners.

 Critics note that some of those systems are like oracles: they make a pronouncement of truth, yet give no explanation of that truth.
-There is also the problem of "verifying the verifier"; if the program which aids in the verification is itself unproven, there may be reason to doubt the soundness of the produced results.
+There is also the problem of "verifying the verifier"; if the program that aids in the verification is itself unproven, there may be reason to doubt the soundness of the produced results.
 Some modern model checking tools produce a "proof log" detailing each step in their proof, making it possible to perform, given suitable tools, independent verification.

 The main feature of the abstract interpretation approach is that it provides a sound analysis, i.e. no false negatives are returned.
 Moreover, it is efficiently scalable, by tuning the abstract domain representing the property to be analyzed, and by applying widening operators to get fast convergence.

+Techniques

+Formal methods includes a number of different techniques.

+Specification languages

+The design of a computing system can be expressed using a specification language, which is a formal language that includes a proof system.
+Using this proof system, formal verification tools can reason about the specification and establish that a system adheres to the specification.

+Binary decision diagrams

+A binary decision diagram is a data structure that represents a Boolean function.
+If a Boolean formula $\mathcal{P}$ expresses that an execution of a program conforms to the specification, a binary decision diagram can be used to determine if $\mathcal{P}$ is a tautology; that is, it always evaluates to TRUE.
+If this is the case, then the program always conforms to the specification.

+SAT solvers

+A SAT solver is a program that can solve the Boolean satisfiability problem, the problem of finding an assignment of variables that makes a given propositional formula evaluate to true.
+If a Boolean formula $\mathcal{P}$ expresses that a specific execution of a program conforms to the specification, then determining that $\neg\mathcal{P}$ is unsatisfiable is equivalent to determining that all executions conform to the specification.
+SAT solvers are often used in bounded model checking, but can also be used in unbounded model checking.